migueltg20/uav_swarm_mission_arch/README.md

 In order to test the behavior of the behavior servers, forgive the redundancy, there are 5 Python scripts those use ```as2_python_api``` package and those act as simple action clients in order to easily test the servers and their impact in the motion nodes.

-At the moment, the header files those are the clients and the Behavior Tree manager have to be moved to ```as2_behavior_tree``` to make them work because of errors that have to be fixed (the launch files are already designed to "know" this).
+At the moment, the header files those are the clients and the Behavior Tree manager have to be placed in ```as2_behavior_tree``` to make them work because of errors that have to be fixed (the launch files are already designed to "know" this).
 ```
 ./launch_behaviors.bash
 ```